 Q. How much do your pom puppies cost?

 Our puppy's prices vary depending on pedigree, sex, color, and full or limited AKC registration.
 Generally speaking puppies with the rarest, most exotic, most desirable, or most frequently requested traits are going to have a higher value.
 Prices range $1500-$2500 depending on the puppy.

-Lowest prices for example might be for larger black male (common color, bigger in size, and male gender) Most expensive prices for example would be for a small white female (hardest to produce color and is the color, gender, and size most requested).
+Lowest prices for example might be for larger black male (common color, bigger in size, and male gender) Most expensive prices for example would be for a smaller merle female (hardest to produce color in the correct quality and is the gender, and size most requested).
 Also it can depend on the litter itself, three males in all the same color will be priced lower than a litter with different colors/genders.
 It also depends on what we have planned for that year, one litter of whites per year will be priced higher than if we have several litters.